Deep Learning Based 3D Segmentation: A Survey: 3D Semantic Segmentation

-\textbf{Post-Processing:}~The results of CNN or DCNN used for RGB-D semantic segmentation are generally very coarse resulting in rough boundaries and the vanishing of small objects.
-A common method to address this problem is to couple the CNN with a Conditional Random Field (CRF).
-Wang et al.\cite{wang2015towards} further boost the mutual interactions between the two channels by the joint inference of Hierarchical CRF (HCRF).
-It enforces synergy between global and local predictions, where the global layouts are used to guide the local predictions and reduce local ambiguities, as well as local results provide detailed regional structures and boundaries.
-Mousavian et al.\cite{mousavian2016joint}, Liu et al.\cite{liu2018collaborative}, and Long et al.\cite{liu2018rgb} adopt a Fully Connected CRF (FC-CRF) for post-processing, where the pixel-wise label prediction jointly considers geometric constraint, such as pixel-wise normal information, pixel position, intensity and depth, to promote the consistency of pixel-wise labeling.
-Similarly, Jiang et al.\cite{jiang2017incorporating} proposed Dense-sensitive CRF (DCRF) that integrates the depth information with FC-CRF.
+\textbf{Post-Processing:} The results of CNN or DCNN used for RGB-D semantic segmentation are generally very coarse, resulting in rough boundaries and the disappearance of small objects.
+A standard method to address this problem is to couple the CNN with a conditional random field (CRF).
+The joint inference of hierarchical CRF (HCRF)~\cite{wang2015towards} further boosts the mutual interactions between the two channels.
+It enforces synergy between global and local predictions, where the global layouts guide the local predictions and reduce local ambiguities, and local results provide detailed regional structures and boundaries.
+A fully connected CRF (FC-CRF) for post-processing is adopted by~\cite{mousavian2016joint},~\cite{liu2018collaborative}, and~\cite{liu2018rgb}, where the pixel-wise label prediction jointly considers geometric constraints, such as pixel-wise normal information, pixel position, intensity, and depth, to promote the consistency of pixel-wise labeling.
+Similarly, dense-sensitive CRF (DCRF)~\cite{jiang2017incorporating} integrates the depth information with FC-CRF.